-These issues usually involve allocations of income, deductions, credits, or transactions between related persons, determinations of residency, and determinations of the source of income and related expenses.
+These issues usually involve allocations of income, deductions, credits, or allowances between related persons, determinations of residency, and determinations of the source of income and related expenses.

-Send your written request for assistance under this procedure to the Internal Revenue Service, Assistant Commissioner (International), 950 L'Enfant Plaza South, S.W., Washington, DC 20024.
-Your request must contain all the facts and circumstances relating to your particular case.
+Send your written request for assistance under this procedure to the

+Internal Revenue Service Assistant Commissioner (International) 950 L'Enfant Plaza South, S.W.
+Washington, DC 20024.

+Your request must contain a statement that assistance is requested under the mutual agreement procedure with the possession.
+It must also contain all the facts and circumstances relating to your particular case.
 In order to avoid unnecessary delays, make sure you include the following information:

-- 1) Your name, address, and social security number. - The name, address, and social security number of the related person in the possession (if applicable). - The tax year(s) in question and the Internal Revenue Service Center where the return was filed. - The type of income, a description of the transaction, activities, or other pertinent circumstances, and the positions taken by you and the possession tax agency. - 5) The amount of the item (income, deduction, or credit) involved and the amount of tax the possession assessed or proposed to assess. - 6) A description of the control and business relationships between you and the related person in the possession, if applicable. - A statement of the status of your tax liability for the year(s) in question and, if applicable, the status of the tax liability of the related person in the possession. - A statement whether you or the related person is entitled to any possession tax incentive or subsidy program benefits for the year(s) in question. - Copies of any correspondence received from the possession tax agency and copies of any material you submitted to them. - Copy of the possession tax return(s) for the year(s) in question. - 11) Whether a foreign tax credit was claimed on your federal tax return for all or part of the possession tax paid. - 12) Whether the returns were examined, or are being examined. - 13) A separate statement that you consent to the disclosure to the designated possession tax official of any or all of the items of information set forth in, or enclosed with, the request for assistance under this procedure.
+- 1) Your name, address, and social security number. - The name, address, and social security number of the related person in the possession (if one is involved). - The tax year(s) in question and the Internal Revenue Service Center where your return was filed. - If income tax is involved, the type of income, a description of the transaction, activities, or other pertinent circumstances, and the positions taken by you and the possession tax agency. - The amount of the item (income, deduction, or credit) involved and the amount of tax the possession assessed or proposed - 6) A description of the control and business relationships between you and the related person in the possession, if that applies.

+- A statement of the status of your tax liability for the year(s) in question and, if it applies, the status of the tax liability of the related person in the possession. - 8) A statement whether you or the related person, if one is involved, is entitled to any possession tax incentive or subsidy program benefits for the year(s) in question. - Copies of any correspondence received from the possession tax agency and copies of any material you submitted to them. - Copy of the possession tax return(s) for the year(s) in question. - 11) A statement whether a foreign tax credit was claimed on your federal tax return for all or part of the possession tax paid or accrued with respect to the item in question. - 12) A statement whether your federal return or the return of the related person, if there is one, was examined, or is being examined. - 13) A separate statement that you consent to the disclosure to the designated possession tax official of any or all of the items of information set forth in, or enclosed with, the request for assistance under this procedure.